You Can Give to a Future for Selma’s Past

 You can be a vital part of preserving the historic beauty of Selma and Dallas County for future generations by joining like-minded history buffs at the Selma Dallas County Historical Society.
 You don’t need to be an expert renovator or know the dates of key buildings.
 All you need is an interest in preserving, protecting and restoring the unique historical beauty of this area.

-In appreciation for your support, your membership helps preserve and promote the unique and special historic beauty of the area for future generations, our children and our grandchildren.
+In appreciation for your support, your membership helps preserve, protect and restore the unique and special historic beauty of the area for future generations, our children and our grandchildren.

-A nonprofit, the Historical Society was founded 39 years ago and has with its subcommittee Riverfront Market Authority has assisted the City with many projects over the years, including historical surveys, signs and maps, national registration for historic places, and funds for repairs of public properties of historical significance.
+A nonprofit, the Historical Society was founded 48 years ago and has assisted the City of Selma and Dallas County with many projects over the years, including historical surveys, signs and maps, national registration for historic places, and funds for repairs of public properties of historical significance.

-Please click on, print and complete this 2014 SDCHPS membership form.
-Please make your check payable to SDCHPS and mail the form and check to the SDCHPS, P.O.
+Please join us!
+Read and download the 2019 SDCHPS membership letter (page 1, page 2) and complete the attached form.
+Make your check payable to SDCHPS and mail the form and check to the SDCHPS, P.O.
 Box 586, Selma, AL 36702.